calibreapp/cli/CLI_COMMANDS.md

 ### calibre test show <uuid>

-Print the details of a given test
+See the results of a Single Page Test (also as outputted by the test create command).

 Flags: